 “Here goes nothing,” Kane said, and with a last glance back at Dylan and Arika, jumped.

 He landed with a grunt in the soft folds of Q’assog-tha’s back.
-Her tentacles embraced him, a warm feeling swept through his body, and a beautiful calmness began entering his mind, dislodging all his fears and cares.
+Her tentacles embraced him, a warm feeling swept through his body and a beautiful calmness began seeping into his mind, dislodging all his fears and cares.

 With the last of his free will, he raised Ys-kar and slammed it into her back.

-The Black Queen roared and Kane was hoisted into the air.
+The Black Queen roared and Kane was hoisted high into the air.
 But it was too late.
 Ys-kar had penetrated her hide.
-The tentacles weakened, loosened their hold, and Kane slipped through their grasp and fell back into the folds of Q’assog-tha’s body.
+The tentacles weakened, loosened their hold, and Kane slipped between them and fell back into the folds of Q’assog-tha’s body.

 Flailing, he struggled to turn over and get to his feet.
 But his energy was flagging.
 And he was rapidly losing any desire to escape.
-Q’assog-tha’s body was soft and warm like his bed.
-She was the home he’d craved all his life, a place of safety and comfort, where Mike and Lauren and Oliver and Dylan waited for him, happy and healthy, impervious to any harm or misery.
-He felt an overpowering urge to curl up and sleep in the arms of his magnificent queen, the divine one who could make this miracle happen, who, in return for his devotion, would return to him everything he’d ever lost.
+Q’assog-tha’s body was soft and warm like his bed; she was the home he’d craved all his life, a place of safety and comfort, where Mike and Lauren and Oliver and Dylan waited for him, happy and healthy, impervious to any more harm or misery.
+Lying there, he felt an overpowering urge to curl up and sleep in the arms of his magnificent queen, the divine one who could make this miracle happen, who, as a reward for his devotion, would return to him everything he’d ever lost.

 With a soft sigh, Kane closed his eyes and surrendered himself to her.

-Meanwhile, Q’assog-tha continued dragging herself through the sand in a vain effort to reach the sea.
-Her tentacles were turning a translucent grey.
-She was weakening and fading by the second.
+Meanwhile, Q’assog-tha continued dragging herself through the sand in a desperate effort to reach the sea.
+Her tentacles were turning a translucent grey and she was weakening and fading by the second.
 Her face wore an expression of surprise and hate and disbelief at the victory of this insignificant mammal.